Senate Republicans block bipartisan border package, scuttling deal they had demanded from Democrats

 WASHINGTON (AP) — Senate Republicans blocked a bipartisan border package Wednesday, scuttling months of negotiations with Democrats on legislation intended to cut back record numbers of illegal border crossings.

-Many Republicans said the election-year compromise wasn’t enough, even as supporters of the bill insisted it was the best possible in divided government.
+Many Republicans said the election-year compromise wasn’t enough, even as supporters of the bill insisted it represented the most comprehensive bipartisan border proposal in years and included many Republican priorities.

-The 49-50 vote, far short of the 60 ayes needed to take up the bill, came after most Republicans said they would vote against the legislation, which also includes $60 billion in wartime aid to Ukraine and $14 billion for Israel.
+The 49-50 vote — far short of the 60 ayes needed to take up the bill — came after most Republicans said they would vote against the legislation, which also includes $60 billion in wartime aid to Ukraine and $14 billion for Israel and was backed by President Joe Biden.
 GOP lawmakers had insisted that the money for conflicts abroad be paired with help for the U.S. border.

 It is unclear if enough Republicans will vote to move ahead with the standalone legislation for the wartime aid, which also would need 60 votes in the 51-49 Senate.
 If it did pass, it would still take days for the Senate to reach a final vote.

+Republicans were deeply divided during a closed-door luncheon as they debated how to proceed on the funding package, according to those in the meeting.
+And the Senate settled into an hours-long standstill as senators negotiated amendments for the standalone package.

-As some Republicans have grown skeptical of sending money to Ukraine in its war with Russia, Schumer said that “history will cast a permanent and shameful shadow” on those who attempt to block it.
+As some GOP senators have grown skeptical of sending money to Ukraine in its war with Russia, Schumer said that “history will cast a permanent and shameful shadow” on those who attempt to block it.

 “Will the Senate stand up to brutish thugs like Vladimir Putin and reassure our friends abroad that America will never abandon them in the hour of need?”
 Schumer asked as he opened the Senate.